 Tommie Copper offers a full lineup of compression wear, including shirts, shorts, base layers, gloves, and tights.
 Compared to other compression gear makers, Tommie Copper has a different bent than many.
 They infuse copper into the gear, which provides another dimension beyond the compression itself.

 The copper-infused aspect has brought with it some debate.
+Called the Znergy technology, copper is infused throughout the world and cotton fabric in the Tommie Copper gear.
+The claim is that Znergy technology creates an antimicrobrial, SPF, breathable fabric.
 While the company has suggested that it assists in pain relief for things like arthritis and other ailments, the FTC has directed Tommie Copper to not make such bold claims.
 Most of the anecdotal information suggests that at a minimum, the copper-infusion helps with reducing odors that develop in the gear over time, and for some the benefits might extend well beyond that.

 Tommie Copper Brand, in a Nutshell

 Tommie Copper has one of the broader lines of compression wear in the market today.
 They have expanded beyond the fitness gear niche, and are making products specifically geared toward the medical compression and workwear markets.
 As for the fitness gear, which is our main focus, the core lineup includes:

 - Tops – Shirts, both short and long-sleeved

 - Pants – Leggings and compression tights, mainly offered through one model